Skip to content

 Validate MariaDB SSL settings

-First, log on to the MariaDB database.
+First, log into the MariaDB database.

 sudo mariadb